derrley/yamlicious/README.rst

 mutated by the act of inclusion).
 If the included document then changes any key that's used in the process of inclusion, things get hard to reason about.

-Rather than allow such craziness, Yamlicious just bans it.
+Rather than allow such craziness, Yamlicious bans it.
 That is, it does not allow multiple documents included in the same parent document to define differing versions of the same environment variable.
 It does allow actual environment variables to coexist with (and override) those defined in `env`_.